rfdougherty/jsonpickle/README.rst

 Pandas Support
 =============
 jsonpickle includes a built-in pandas extension.
-If would like to encode pandas DataFrame or Series object then you must enable the pandas extension by registering its handlers::
+If would like to encode pandas DataFrame or Series objects then you must enable the pandas extension by registering its handlers::

     >>> import jsonpickle.ext.pandas as jsonpickle_pandas